 Design of windows and doors, as one of the main elements of building envelope, have a direct impact on creating the necessary climate and ensuring hygienic conditions in premises rates one-time costs and operating costs and the formation of the architectural appearance of the building as a whole.
 It is known that, of all types of building envelope windows and doors have a minimum value of resistance heat transfer and air permeability and are the main sources of heat loss in buildings.
-Get more background information with materials from Sam Lesser Penn.
 During the cold period of time heat loss through the wooden windows can be as high as 40% of the total heat loss of the building.
 Therefore, improvement designs of windows and doors, improving their thermal properties is of great economic importance.
 The bulk of the buildings constructed on the model projects, is equipped with windows with dual glazed windows in separate paired wood bindings, and in some cases – with a three-layer glass in a twin-separate bindings.
 Estimated value of resistance heat is widely used wood windows with dual glazed windows amounts to 0.39 m2 0S/Vt, but with three layers – 0,53 m2 0S/Vt.